Volunteer in Uganda community

 - You will also receive a Welcome Pack with some useful information which will include project specific advice on what to take, how to prepare and travel health recommendations

 - At anytime : get flights to Entebbe airport to arrive as early as possible.
 An arrival between 3 and 5am is ideal to transfer to the project.
 For later arrivals, an overnight stay will be organised for you at a comfortable volunteer guesthouse with a transfer the following morning.
+The cost of an overnight stay is included in the airport pick up cost.
 If you are travelling overland from elsewhere in Africa, shortly before you travel we will put you in touch with your Ugandan programme coordinator and their team to arrange a suitable meeting point/pick up point.

 - Add yourself to the Buddy List to meet other volunteers, travel together or simply find a familiar face when you arrive.